A Visual Guide to Understanding Heartburn and GERD

 Heartburn usually doesn't pose a serious threat to your health.
 However, complications can occur with severe, frequent, and persistent acid reflux.
 If you have severe heartburn or heartburn two or more times a week, you may have a condition called GERD (gastroesophageal reflux disease) and you should see your doctor.
 Without treatment, chronic GERD can cause inflammation, ulcers, and scarring.
 GERD can also lead to changes in the cells lining the esophagus.
 Known as Barrett's esophagus (shown here), these changes raise the risk of esophageal cancer.

 Waking with a sore throat, cough, or a bitter taste in your mouth?
-It could be nighttime acid reflux, and it could be dangerous.
-In addition to disturbing sleep, nighttime reflux increases the risk of esophageal damage.
+It could be nighttime acid reflux.
+In addition to disturbing sleep, nighttime reflux may raise the risk of esophageal damage.
 That's because lying down leaves stomach acid in the esophagus longer.
-And as we sleep we swallow less acid-neutralizing saliva than when awake.
+And as we sleep, we swallow less acid-neutralizing saliva than when awake.